pduker/SBG-Scripts-for-Google-Sheets/A Instructions.md

 2) Paste the top row of the "Average" tab onto the newly created new assignment tab (to make sure that all of your categories are up to date).

-3) Enter in the grades in the new assignment tab (I like to hide the columns that are not relevant to this assignment, so it's easier to see what the actual scores are, but this isn't necessary).
+3) Enter in the grades in the new assignment tab (I like to hide the columns that are not relevant to this assignment, so it's easier to see what the actual scores are).

 4) Go to the Master spreadsheet and set up an function that looks at the same cell on each tab and averages them together.
 Something like: <p>
 =Average(Quiz02!D2,Quiz03!D2,Quiz04!D2,Quiz05!D2,Quiz06!D2,Quiz07!D2,Quiz08!D2) </p>